ran-eh/captrivia/README.md

 As a baseline for someone proficient in the stack we expect this challenge to take around 3-5 hours.
 This figure is only to help set your own expectations about how much time you may need to allocate to complete it.

 ## Submission Guidelines
 - **Zip File**: Zip up the code directory and send it to us.
 Please make sure you delete `node_modules` and any Go binaries that would bloat the zip.
 Leaving the `.git` directory is preferred so we can see the history of how you implemented your solution.
+To automatically clean files that are not in git, you can use `git clean -fd` (with appropriate caution as this deletes files).
 - **Running Locally**: Please ensure that we can run your version with `docker compose up`.

 ## Evaluation Criteria